More

 Get involved with your lake association by volunteering for one of our committees.
 You can help with fisheries improvement, educational programming or creating opportunities for lake residents to get together.

 The Big Island is owned by the Department of Natural Resources and is a popular place to gather during the summer.
 During 2025, the Squash Lake Association will be installing a fire ring on the island.
 Please limit your use of fires to the fire ring and make sure to fully extinguish your fire when you leave.
+Also, you must check the burn risk on the DNR's website before starting a fire.
 As a reminder, there is no camping on the island.

 All board meetings are open to the public, so please let us know if you would like to attend.